-Training workshops and professional development opportunities are available to TAs through the Faculty of Graduate Studies and Research and the Educational Development Centre (EDC), as well as many departments.
-All new TAs attend a mandatory orientation session during the first week of the Fall term and receive a TA manual published by the EDC.
-For more information on TA training, please consult the Faculty of Graduate Studies and Researches website at www.carleton.ca/graduate-studies, the EDC's website at http://edc.carleton.ca/taprograms.php or your academic unit.
+Training workshops and professional development opportunities are available to TAs through the Faculty of Graduate and Postdoctoral Affairs and the Educational Development Centre (EDC), as well as many other departments.
+All new TAs attend a mandatory orientation session during the first week of the Fall term and receive a TA manual.
+For more information on TA training, please consult the Faculty of Graduate and Postdoctoral Affairs website (carleton.ca/fgpa), the EDC's website (carleton.ca/tasupport) or your academic unit..